-Hibernation is a feature of Microsoft Windows Operating System which was primarily designed for laptops.
+Hibernation is a feature of the Microsoft Windows Operating System which was primarily designed for laptops.
 When a PC goes into hibernation it takes a snapshot of all your files and windows and saves that snapshot to your hard drive before shutting down.

-The next time you start your PC or laptop, your PC starts up faster, retrieves the snapshot from the disk and pops up before the monitor almost instantly where you left it.
+The next time you start your PC or laptop, your PC starts up faster, retrieves the snapshot from the disk, and pops up before the monitor almost instantly where you left it.

 There are several ways to enable or disable hibernation in Windows 10.
 These are discussed below.

 - Fire up the Windows 10 context menu by pressing the Windows Key+X key.
 We will use the “Command Prompt (Admin)” menu item.
 Click it.
 Press “Yes” if you’re prompted with permission.

 - To enable the Hibernate, type the command powercfg/h on